rust-lang/prev.rust-lang.org/en-US/other-installers.md

 - Offline installation. `rustup` downloads components from the internet on demand.
 If you need to install Rust without access to the internet, `rustup` is not suitable.
 - Preference for the system package manager.
-In Linux in particular, but also on macOS with [Homebrew], developers sometimes prefer to install Rust with their platform's package manager.
+On Linux in particular, but also on macOS with [Homebrew], and Windows with [Chocolatey], developers sometimes prefer to install Rust with their platform's package manager.
 - Preference against `curl | sh`.
 On Unix, we usually install `rustup` by running a shell script via `curl`.
 Some have concerns about the security of this arrangement and would prefer to download and run the installer